Rafael-BL/lttng-dynamic-instrumentation/README.md

 =============================
 #Current status

 In the current state of the project, the main feature is to ability to run lttng trace command.
-Using the '-f' argument, you can specify which function on the application you want traced.
+Using the '-f' argument, the user can specify which function in the application he want traced.
 It then runs the application with a tracepoint at the entry and exit of the function.
 <pre>
 $>lttng trace -f traverse_trace_dir babeltrace ~/lttng-traces/auto-20140814-142257/
 Trace directory: net://localhost/host/gamma/auto-20140814-153705